taliabn/FPGA-tank-game/README.md

 To write to the VGA display, we use the pixel generator module to generate individual pixels, using the positions of the tanks and bullets to determine where to draw them.
 We then use the VGA controller module to output these pixels to the VGA display.
 ROM is used to store a color map, allowing us to easily use different colors for the tanks and bullets.

-To write to the 7-segment LED display, TALIA WRITE SOMETHING
+To write to the 7-segment LED displays, we use the leddcd module to take in scores from the scoring module and display them on the 7-segment LED displays.

-To write to the LCD display, TALIA WRITE SOMETHING
+To write to the LCD display, @TODO Talia please fill this in

-The other input is hardware button LED-G0 on the dev board, which is used to reset the game.
+A hardware button (LED-G0) on the dev board is used to reset the game.
 When this button is pressed, the game resets and the score is cleared.

 ## Simulation Figures and Testing Methodology